Trusted execution environment: Details

-The TEE typically consists of a hardware isolation mechanism, plus a secure operating system running on top of that isolation mechanism – however the term has been used more generally to mean a protected solution.
-Whilst a GlobalPlatform TEE requires hardware isolation, others such as EMVCo use the term TEE to refer to both hardware/software and only software-based solutions.
+The TEE typically consists of a hardware isolation mechanism plus a secure operating system running on top of that isolation mechanism, although the term has been used more generally to mean a protected solution.
+Whilst a GlobalPlatform TEE requires hardware isolation, others, such as EMVCo, use the term TEE to refer to both hardware and software-based solutions.
 FIDO uses the concept of TEE in the restricted operating environment for TEEs based on hardware isolation.
-Only trusted applications running in a TEE have access to the full power of a device's main processor, peripherals and memory, while hardware isolation protects these from user installed apps running in a main operating system.
-Software and cryptographic isolation inside the TEE protect the trusted applications contained within from each other.
+Only trusted applications running in a TEE have access to the full power of a device's main processor, peripherals, and memory, while hardware isolation protects these from user-installed apps running in a main operating system.
+Software and cryptography inside the TEE protects the trusted applications contained within from each other.

-Service providers, mobile network operators (MNO), operating system developers, application developers, device manufacturers, platform providers and silicon vendors are the main stakeholders contributing to the standardization efforts around the TEE.
+Service providers, mobile network operators (MNO), operating system developers, application developers, device manufacturers, platform providers, and silicon vendors are the main stakeholders contributing to the standardization efforts around the TEE.

-To prevent simulation of hardware with user-controlled software, a so-called "hardware root of trust" is used.
-This is a set of private keys that are embedded directly into the chip during manufacturing; one-time programmable memory such as eFuses are usually used on mobile devices.
-These cannot be changed, even after device resets, and whose public counterparts reside in a manufacturer database, together with a non-secret hash of a public key belonging to the trusted party (usually a chip vendor) which is used to sign trusted firmware alongside the circuits doing cryptographic operations and controlling access.
-The hardware is designed in a way which prevents all software not signed by the trusted party's key from accessing the privileged features.
+To prevent the simulation of hardware with user-controlled software, a so-called "hardware root of trust" is used.
+This is a set of private keys that are embedded directly into the chip during manufacturing; one-time programmable memory such as eFuses is usually used on mobile devices.
+These cannot be changed, even after the device resets, and whose public counterparts reside in a manufacturer database, together with a non-secret hash of a public key belonging to the trusted party (usually a chip vendor) which is used to sign trusted firmware alongside the circuits doing cryptographic operations and controlling access.

+The hardware is designed in a way that prevents all software not signed by the trusted party's key from accessing the privileged features.
 The public key of the vendor is provided at runtime and hashed; this hash is then compared to the one embedded in the chip.
 If the hash matches, the public key is used to verify a digital signature of trusted vendor-controlled firmware (such as a chain of bootloaders on Android devices or 'architectural enclaves' in SGX).
 The trusted firmware is then used to implement remote attestation.